Why and how actuaries have betrayed all Canadians

 The motivation

 Also, consider life insurance.
-Is it necessary?
-The CPP now provides surviving spouses with as much as 60% of their partner’s pension, which eventually could be as much as $60,000 per year, indexed.
-Using life insurance to match such a benefit could cost as much as $1 million.
-With the CPP, it is free.
+The CPP now provides surviving spouses with as much as 60% of their partner’s pension, which eventually could be as much as $60,000 per year, indexed to inflation.
+Why buy life insurance when the CPP already provides the equivalent benefit at no extra charge?
+To receive an indexed $60,000 per year life insurance benefit, a Canadian might need to pay $1 million in premiums.

 Roughly 50% of employment for actuaries is in the pension fund and life insurance business.
-If the CPP’s surplus and potential becomes known, employment for actuaries would probably plummet.
+If the CPP’s surplus and potential becomes known, employment for actuaries will decline considerably.

 The opportunity